SnowEx/snowexsql/docs/data_notes.rst

 * Profiles Resampled to every 100th sample to expedite uploads.
 Metadata in the database contains the original sample id

+* SMP data depth in the original file is written positive depth from the snow surface toward the ground.
+To avoid confusion with other profiles which are stored in snow height format, SMP depths are written to the database negative from the surface (snow surface datum format).

 UAVSAR
 ------